TheCowboyAI/w3/memory-bank/progress.md

 This approach allows us to visualize and work with domain objects as a graph during development, while providing a clear path to Neo4j integration when the full system is deployed.

+For backend service interfaces, we've established a dual-interface approach:
+1. **NATS Subject-Based Messaging** - All backend services will be accessible via standardized NATS subjects, forming the primary interface for system components
+2. **MCP Integration** - Services will provide AI interfaces through Mission Control Protocol (MCP), enabling structured interaction with AI components
+3. **Vendor Integration Strategy** - We'll leverage vendor-provided MCP interfaces for third-party tools (like paperlessng) where available, while creating custom MCP servers for tools with specialized needs

+This approach provides consistent access to backend resources while enabling AI-driven operations and integrating efficiently with third-party tools.

 For full details, see memory-bank/system_design.md, memory-bank/domainPatterns.md, and memory-bank/techContext.md, as well as the design decision documentation in docs/notes/.

 ## Known Issues and Challenges